postmanlabs/labs-docs/_posts/06_api_testing_and_collection_runner/2016-07-11-newman_intro.md

 #### Building custom reporters

-A custom reporter is a Node module whose name starts with `newman-reporter-`, that exports a function of the following form:
+A custom reporter is a Node module with a name of the form `newman-reporter-<name>`.
+To create a custom reporter:
+1. Navigate to a directory of your choice, and create a blank npm package with `npm init`.
+2. Add an `index.js` file, that exports a function of the following form:
 ```javascript
 function (emitter, reporterOptions, collectionRunOptions) {
   // emitter is is an event emitter that triggers the following events: https://github.com/postmanlabs/newman#newmanrunevents